NextronSystems/analysis-cockpit-manual/usage/setup-guide.rst

 .. code:: console

    nextron@asgard-ac:~$ sudo nextronInstaller -cockpit

-Important: use an upper case "i" in the word installer

 After the installer has completed its operations successfully, the system is ready to be used.